0

 What I contend is that there will be more and more demand for space that can be used as well as the tech to support it and the various activities it can run.
 The space can be commercial or public.
 I volunteer in my local community and am part of a neighbourhood planning effort.
 We are looking at all options and as retailers are effected by the pandemic and ecommerce, more and more space is becoming available.

 Long story short and to reiterate: WeWorks model is coming to the countryside and will move into the hands of local community groups or small businesses.
-I’m building a custom solution for this, maybe some day there will be an out of the box solution if not already (needs further investigation).
+Here are some related articles in similar vein that support this concept.

 Related articles